Black magic in Thailand

-The practice of black magic in Thailand revolves around these ghost or spirits or souls, and spell casters will enchant black magic spell to lure these spirits or to capture them or to please them so that they help the person in need.
-It is also assumed that not only the spell caster but also the owner has to keep them pleased for the help they extend towards the person.
+The practice of black magic in Thailand revolves around these ghosts or spirits or souls, and spell casters will enchant black magic spells to lure these spirits or capture them or please them so that they help the person in need.
+It is also assumed that the spell caster and the owner have to keep them pleased for the help they extend towards the person.

-One such theory of pleasing spirits for their help, is used when someone wants to own a kuman thong, it is such believed that the owner who possesses kuman thong will have luck and fortune, and would never be defeated by his or her enemies.
-To own a spirit known as kuman thong, rituals are performed which requires the not born fetus from the mother’s womb and it is such observed that the spirit from the fetus is then captured in a wooden or clay statue, and is kept in a secure place with the owner of kuman thong.
+One such theory of pleasing spirits for their help is used when someone wants to own a Kuman thong.
+It is believed that the owner who possesses Kuman thong will have luck and fortune and would never be defeated by their enemies.
+To own a spirit, known as kuman thong, rituals are performed.
+This requires the newborn fetus from the mother's womb, and it is observed that the spirit from the fetus is then captured in a wooden or clay statue and kept in a secure place with the owner of a Kuman thong.

-Once the fetus is removed then the body of the child is taken in a cemetery and rituals are performed and the body is roasted.
+Once the fetus is removed, the child's body is taken to a cemetery and rituals are performed, and the body is roasted.
 The statue created to capture Kuman Thong is also known as Hong Pray.
-The practice of making kuman thong statues, are mostly practiced in Siam.
+The practice of making Kuman thong statues is mostly practiced in Siam.

-According to some ancient and old Thai document and scriptures, it has been learnt that the actual method of acquiring a kuman thong starts when a baby dies in its mother’s womb, after which the baby is taken out from the womb and painted with a coat of Ya Lak, covered with gold leaves or petals and then roasted until completely dry, and this ritual should be performed in a cemetery and should finish before dawn.
+According to some ancient Thai documents and scriptures, it has been learned that the actual method of acquiring a Kuman thong starts when a baby dies in its mother's womb.
+After which, the baby is taken out from the womb and painted with a coat of Ya Lak, covered with gold leaves or petals, and then roasted until completely dry.
+This ritual should be performed in a cemetery and should finish before dawn.

-Since this was the actual method of obtaining the spirit hence it was named as KUMAN THONG meaning golden baby or golden boy, as KUMAN in Thai means baby boy and THONG means gold.
-This spirit also gives us an overview of the legend of Khun Chang Khun Phaen, who first made KUMAN THONG by removing his own unborn baby from the womb of his wife, so that the spirit of his unborn can help him succeed over his enemies.
+Since this was the actual method of obtaining the spirit, it was named KUMAN THONG, meaning golden baby or golden boy, as KUMAN in Thai means baby boy and THONG means gold.
+This spirit also gives us an overview of the legend of Khun Chang Khun Phaen, who first made KUMAN THONG by removing his unborn baby from the womb of his wife, so that the spirit of his unborn can help him succeed over his enemies.

-Thailand is also famous for its black magic used in the form of amulets or statues, and black magic spells are performed to stimulate these spiritual powers and then relocate these powers in various matters like diagrams (mainly geometrical shaped) or on cloths or even on the body as form of tattoos.
-The objects or matters in which these powers are stored are often referred as the YAN.
+Thailand is also famous for its black magic used in the form of amulets or statues.
+Black magic spells are performed to stimulate these spiritual powers and then relocate these powers in various matters like diagrams (mainly geometrical shaped) or on cloths or even on the body as a form of tattoos.
+The objects or matters in which these powers are stored are often referred to as the YAN.

-The YAN is basically used for different purposes by the owners of those mystical powers, like for protection, or for luck, or for money.
+The YAN is used for different purposes by the owners of those mystical powers, like protection, luck, or money.
 At times the Yan is even inserted under the skin.
-The prevalence of ghost and black magic is so common in Thailand that there are even markets selling black magic stuffs and spiritual items.
-One of the oldest such market can be found in Yogyakarta’s Beringharjo market.
+Ghosts and black magic are so common in Thailand that markets sell black magic stuff and spiritual items.
+One of the oldest of these markets can be found in Yogyakarta's Beringharjo market.

-Black magic in Thailand is also used for blocking bad spirits, since people in Thailand believes so much in spirits and ghosts that they most of the time use black magic spell and cast rituals to make sure that bad and evil spirits are away from them.
-One such spell used is known as penangal balak, which is used to block bad spells casted on someone or to stop evil spirits from causing harm.
+Black magic in Thailand is also used for blocking bad spirits.
+Since people in Thailand believe so much in spirits and ghosts that they use black magic spells and cast rituals to ensure that evil spirits are away from them.
+One such spell used is Penangal Balak, which is used to block bad spells cast on someone or stop evil spirits from causing harm.

-Black magic woman or what it is known as the MAE NAK, can be found in Wat Mahabhut, were the tabernacle houses the body or statue of the black magic woman or Mae Nak.
-People of Thailand who are having problem in their conjugal life or have sex related problem, visit this place and offer presents to get her blessings.
-Mae Nak is also considered to bless people in love and that they stay with each other only for their life time.
+Black magic woman or what it is known as the MAE NAK can be found in Wat Mahabhut, where the tabernacle houses the body or statue of the black magic woman or Mae Nak.
+People of Thailand who have problems in their marital lives or have a sex-related problem visit this place and offer presents to get her blessings.
+Mae Nak is also considered to bless people in love and stay with each other only for their lifetime.

-Black magic in Thailand not only ends with spirits, ghosts, souls or talismans but also extends to the use and practice of voodoo known as barang.
-Thou they are considered illegal, but still practiced by lot of black magic spell caster.
-Another form of magic that is performed in Isan, the north east part of Thailand is known as YA SANG.
-Ya Sang is an old concept of black magic where the use of poisonous plants exists, triggering abdominal disorders, bodily pain, intoxication and even used for bringing death to the victim.
+Black magic in Thailand ends with spirits, ghosts, souls, or talismans and extends to the use and practice of voodoo known as Barang.
+Thou they are considered illegal but still practiced by a lot of black magic spell casters.
+Another form of magic performed in Isan, the northeast part of Thailand, is known as YA SANG.
+Ya Sang is an old concept of black magic where poisonous plants exist, triggering abdominal disorders, bodily pain, intoxication, and even bringing death to the victim.